-School of Languages and Cultures at Purdue University
+School of Languages and Cultures at Purdue University.
+Choose among 15 languages.

 The School of Languages and Cultures (SLC) at Purdue University promotes international understanding, intercultural communicative competence, and provides rigorous world language education.
-Its undergraduate offerings include nine majors; eleven minors; courses in 14 languages; and courses in civilization, culture, film, linguistics, and literature.
-There are also numerous extracurricular activities available to students, such as language clubs, honor societies, conversation hours, and cultural events.
+Aware of the challenges of an increasingly global world, the school’s undergraduate offerings include nine majors; eleven minors; courses in 15 languages; together with courses in civilization, culture, film, linguistics, and literature.
+The numerous extracurricular activities, such as language clubs, honor societies, conversation hours, and cultural events, help to enhance students’ experiences in learning other languages and cultures.

 The School offers language classes for business and engineering and other specialized professional purposes.
-Translation classes are also offered in some languages.
-Study abroad opportunities allow students to strengthen their language skills while immersing themselves in other cultures.
-Internships also help students hone their language skills.
-Plus, they enable students to gain valuable work experience while contributing to businesses, organizations, and communities throughout the world.
+Translation classes are also offered for some languages.
+The study abroad opportunities allow students to strengthen their language skills while immersing themselves in other cultures.
+Internships improve students ‘language skills and enable them to gain valuable work experience while contributing to businesses, organizations, and communities throughout the world.

-SLC also provides ways for students to accelerate degree completion and enhance their programs of study.
+The College of Liberal Art and SLC also provide ways for students to accelerate degree completion and enhance their programs of study.
 The Degree in Three program offers a path for students to earn their degrees in three years while saving money on college expenses.
-The new Degree Plus program enables students to complete a dual degree.
-Students can earn double degrees, both a BA in a language and a BS in a STEM field, without needing to complete the core classes normally required for the BA degree.

 The School of Languages and Cultures provides courses in the following languages: